Nagaur

-Nagaur is a city and municipal council in Nagaur district of the state of Rajasthan in India.
+Nagaur (also Nagor and Nagore) is a city and municipal council in Nagaur district of the state of Rajasthan in India.
 It is the administrative headquarters of Nagaur District.
 The Nagaur city lies about midway between Jodhpur and Bikaner.

 Nagaur is famous for spices and sweets (mithai).
-Nagaur have huge mineral resources.
+Nagaur has huge mineral resources.

-Nagaur also has a temple of Maheshwari community Kuldevi in the name of Deresiya Mata Mandir.
+Nagaur also has a temple of Maheshwari community Kuldevi in the name of Deresiya Mata Mandir and the very famous Banshiwala Mandir in the heart of city.

 History

+Earlier Empire belongs to gaur dynasty rajputs.